ResonantHbbHgg/bbggLimits/toyStudy/README.md

 (in bold is the case closest to our analysis)

-Now, let's do a similar thing and instead of using Gasssian for the signal shape we use Double Sided Crystal Ball function with exactly the same parameters as in the analysis workspaces (before and after the bug fix):
+Now, let's do a similar thing and instead of using Gaussian for the signal shape we use Double Sided Crystal Ball function with exactly the same parameters as in the analysis workspaces (before and after the bug fix):

 <img src="figs/fig_gen_CB_bug.png" width="400"/>